-Margaret Fuller, drenched in a white nightgown, her black hair streaming, finally relented and gave her baby to a crewmember.
+Margaret Fuller, drenched in a white nightgown, finally relented and gave her baby to a crewmember.
 He grabbed a spar, jumped into the ocean and drowned along with Angelino.

-As noon approached the tide was rising.
+The tide rose as noon approached.
 At 2:30 the gale increased, the Elizabeth broke apart and by 2:45 nothing could be seen of the ship..

 Margaret Fuller, sitting with her back to the foremast her hands on her knees, was washed overboard.
 The last words anyone heard her utter were, "I see nothing but death before me--I shall never reach the shore."